RubensZimbres/Repo-2018/AWS SageMaker/README.md

 <b>Guidelines:</b>

-Open Jupyter Notebook and ssh into your SageMaker EC2 instance:
+Open Jupyter Notebook from your SageMaker instance and ssh into the EC2 instance:

 ```
 ! sudo yum update -y